The Hunt for Robot Unicorns

 Boring Robots

-Many of us were fed science-fiction full of humanoid robots.
+Many of us were fed science fiction full of humanoid robots.
 Yet, making a robot with two usable arms still costs thousands.
-Instead, robots are spreading via the enterprise and industry, completing complex, dull, dangerous, or dirty jobs in often — purposely — unremarkable ways.
+Instead, robots are spreading via the enterprise and industry, completing complex, dull, dangerous, or dirty jobs in often—purposely—unremarkable ways.

 One such example of robot “hidden in plain sight” is Avidbots.
 The HAX-funded and Ontario-based startup operates and sells robots for commercial cleaning.
-The most remarkable about their robots is not only how efficient they are, but also how little attention they draw.
+The most remarkable thing about their robots is not only how efficient they are, but also how little attention they draw.

 Like many Canadian startups, Avidbots, now with close to 100 staff, benefited from lower talent costs and tax breaks.
 Those advantages are significant over Silicon Valley, where operating has become a challenge, from recruiting challenges to high running costs.

-Our portfolio quickly added a series of other machines, such as Simbe Robotics (supermarket inventory, by former Willow Garage staff), Viabot (outdoor cleaning), Plecobot (window-cleaning for buildings), and Youibot (vehicle inspection for safety and customs).
+Our portfolio quickly added a series of other machines, such as Simbe Robotics (supermarket inventory, by former Willow Garage staff), Viabot (outdoor cleaning), Plecobot (window cleaning for buildings), and Youibot (vehicle inspection for safety and customs).

 Industry Is Transforming